15 Things You’re Throwing Away—But Shouldn’t

 Plastic bottles, glass jars, cardboard, old clothing, and more are filling up our landfills.
 Do your part and help reduce your carbon footprint by repurposing common household trash into something useful.

 Upcycling is the new recycling

 The average American produces about 4.40 pounds of garbage per day, according to the EPA.
 Recycling is a great way to reduce some of the waste heading to landfills, but an even better way is to upcycle.
 Before you toss your trash, try one of these ideas to repurpose it into a useful or decorative item.
 Reusing and repurposing items is one step toward helping the planet.
-Here are 20 tiny everyday changes you can make to help the environment.

 One million plastic bottles are bought around the world every minute.
 The next time you finish a bottle of water or soda, keep it and turn it into a dried pasta holder.
 Skinny noodles work best with the narrow opening, but small pasta like orzo and even rice will fit easily into the bottles.
 Then, invest in a smart water bottle and stop using plastic water bottles for good.

 Another way to upcycle a plastic bottle is to transform it into a change pouch.
 Start with two plastic bottles that are the same shape and size.
 Cut the bottom portion off of each bottle.
 Buy a zipper that is long enough to wrap around the bottle.
 Punch holes in both halves of the bottle so you can sew through them.
 (You can make the holes with a 1/16″ craft punch or just a heated needle.)
 Then stitch through the holes to secure the zipper.